AbhijeetKaran/Rosalind-Solutions/README.md

 ![logo](https://user-images.githubusercontent.com/53552871/210331210-d27083ea-e33a-4c68-9492-68b9d56190e0.png)
 # Rosalind-Solutions

-Here ia my collection of solutions to *Rosalind computational problems*.
+Here is my collection of solutions to *Rosalind computational problems*.
 All the solutions are written in python.
 Most of the solutions are written keeping time efficiency in mind.
 Feel free to comment.

 | Problem id | Problem title | Description |
 | ---------- | ------------- | ----------- |